Englishson0909/S24Corpus-final/0625Final Report.md

 D.	Other intensifier frequency in spoken and written text: Text Extraction, Text Tokenization and Counting, Plotting Frequencies

 5. Results and Discussion
-RQ1 How different the frequency distribution of the adverb "very" differ between written and spoken texts?
+RQ1 How does the frequency of the adverb "very" differ between written and spoken texts?

 Data visualization
 ![image](https://github.com/Englishson0909/S24Corpus-final/assets/127401703/53f1a9e8-aa25-40b5-b370-70b7f8f74959)